UppASD/UppASD-manual/content/tutorial.rst

 \caption{Time evolution of the different components of a magnetic moment interacting with the field created by an uniaxial anisotropy when different damping values are considered.\label{fig:Gilbert}}
 \end{figure}

 As can be seen in this plot one has the time evolution of the different components of the magnetic moments.
-In general in the limit of low dampign $\alpha<1$ one can see that as the damping increases the system reaches the equiblibrium faster.
-It is of special interest to also look at the limit $\alpha=0$, where one can see that without damping the spin will prescess around the effective field without ever aligning itself with it, this is evident by looking at the time evolution of $M_z$.
-However, in the high damping limit $\alpha>1$ as the damping increases the magnetic moment actually slows down, this is of great importance and it is the reason why Gilbert introduced the damping in a different way than Laundau and Lifshitz originally did, as the damping acts as a viscous force, and in the infite damping limit the spin whould not be able to move.
+In general in the limit of low dampign :math:`\alpha<1` one can see that as the damping increases the system reaches the equiblibrium faster.
+It is of special interest to also look at the limit :math:`\alpha=0`, where one can see that without damping the spin will prescess around the effective field without ever aligning itself with it, this is evident by looking at the time evolution of :math:`M_z`.
+However, in the high damping limit :math:`\alpha>1` as the damping increases the magnetic moment actually slows down, this is of great importance and it is the reason why Gilbert introduced the damping in a different way than Laundau and Lifshitz originally did, as the damping acts as a viscous force, and in the infite damping limit the spin whould not be able to move.

 Switching under external magnetic field